 After final tightening of mounting hardware, add a dab of caulking where screws, bolts, and nuts meet their mounting surfaces.
 This gives an extra bit of insurance against the fasteners vibrating loose.

 With normal wear and tear, garage overhead door parts often become loose and don’t fit as well as they did when they were new.
 If the garage door panels shift from side to side during opening or closing, they may cause the garage door alarm switch or magnet to be damaged.

 Avoid this by giving generous clearance between the alarm switch and magnet and any brackets, cables, and other stationary objects.
 Allow a minimum of ½” of spacing to anything near the path of the magnet as the door moves.
-If needed, right angle- and z-brackets can be bought or fashioned to give added clearance.
+If needed, right angle L-brackets and Z-brackets can be bought or fashioned to give added clearance.

 Many garage overhead contacts are factory-built with armored cabling,

 which helps avoid snagging and crushing damage.
 The Honeywell 958 and

 several Seco-Larm contacts have armored cabling.